This post contains affiliate links. If you purchase anything through them, Pliersman may earn some commission at no extra cost to you

 From a pricing point of view, the Alligators are a tad cheaper than the Cobra cousins.
 Therefore, if you have a limited budget, the Alligator would be the perfect option.

-In terms of ease of use and versatility, the Cobra water pump pliers carry the day.
-They offer a bigger range, are easy to adjust with more precision.
-Also, there are three Cobra versions to choose from among them is the Cobra Quickset.
-This version allows you to narrow the jaw width without pressing the button.
+In terms of ease of use and versatility, the Cobras carry the day.
+They offer a bigger adjustment range and are easy to adjust with more precision.
+Also, there are three Cobra versions to choose from, among them is the Cobra Quickset.
+The Knipex Quickset water pump pliers allow you to narrow the jaw width without pressing the button.
+They are the easiest cobra pliers to operate with one hand.

-Lastly, as far as the application is concerned, each model shines in different conditions.
+The last factor to consider when choosing between knipex alligator and cobra is the application for which you will use them.
+Each model shines in different conditions.
 For example, if you are working on a 4 1/2″ pipe, only the Cobra 22″ can get around it.
-The largest pair of Knipex Alligators is 16″.
+Alligators cannot because the largest pair of Knipex Alligators is 16″ and cannot open that wide.

-On the other hand, although both types of Knipex water pump pliers generally have a slim profile, the pushbutton on the Cobras can be a bit of an impediment in very narrow spaces.
+On the other hand, although both types of Knipex water pump pliers have a slim profile, the pushbutton on the Cobras sometimes comes in the way in very narrow spaces.
 As such, you might prefer the Alligator if you are working in very confined spaces.

 But if space is not a problem and you need precision and speed when clamping down fasteners, the Cobra pliers are the best.
 They grip and remain set until you adjust them again.

 Overall, I prefer the Cobra Quickset pliers because they offer the best of both worlds.
-The pliers have a push-button for fine adjustment of the jaws and a QuickSet function that lets you close the jaws easily like on the Alligators.
+The pliers have a push-button for fine adjustment of the jaws and a QuickSet function that lets you close the jaws easily like the Alligators.
+To distinguish them from other Cobras, Quickset cobra has a red button.